A+

 dried, this mold growth didn't die.
 The mold spores just

-Many mold types will still produce mycotoxins for many years if
+Many mold types will still produce mycotoxins for many years

 damp from high spring or summer humidity, or wet again from

-any of the heavy summer and fall downpours, the old mold
+any of the heavy summer and fall downpours the old mold

 spores will quickly start growing new mold.